Tuesday, December 21, 2021

 Bar Harbor, Maine

 Lots and lots of shopping and good food!
-Plus Acadia National Park nearby!
+Plus Acadia National Park is nearby!

 Taos, New Mexico